Can the way you invest really align with your commitment to a religious mission?

 Part of the Investing with Impact platform

-In Morgan Stanley’s view, there is no single motivation for pursuing Investing with Impact and faith-based investing, and certainly more than one approach to implementation.
+In Morgan Stanley’s view, there is no single motivation to pursuing Investing with Impact and faith-based investing, and certainly more than one approach to implementing.
 We are proud to partner with our clients to take action towards aligning investments with personal and institutional values.